gshreeram/python_api_projects/README-connectors.md

 2. **Authorization**: Once the user authorizes the tool, it will receive an access token and, if requested, a refresh token.
 These tokens will be used to authenticate subsequent API requests.

 3. **Retrieve Top Senders**: Using the authorized access, the tool will query the Gmail API to retrieve the list of email messages associated with the user's account.
-It will then analyze the sender information and determine the top ten most frequent email senders.

-4. **Display Results**: The tool will present the top ten senders to the user, allowing them to visualize the individuals or entities they receive emails from most frequently.
-This information can be helpful in identifying significant sources of emails and potential cleanup targets.
+4. **Display Results**: The tool will present the some analytics to the user, allowing them to visualize.

 <!-- ### Future Enhancements